aring87/Sigma-Detection-Rules-Cyber-Kill-Chain/Cyber Kill Chain Sigma Repo/README.md

 ## 📂 Structure

-- `rules/windows/process_creation/` – Sigma rules based on Defender DeviceProcessEvents
-- `rules/windows/network_connection/` – Network-related detections
-- `rules/windows/logon/` – Authentication-based detections
+- Reconnaissance
+- Weaponization
+- Delivery
+- Exploitation
+- Installation
+- C2
+- Actions of Objectives
+- Data Exfiltration

 ## 🧪 Usage

-These rules are designed for Microsoft Sentinel + Defender.
+These rules are pretty general and needs to be refined and tuned for specific enviroments and are designed for Microsoft Sentinel + Defender.
 They can be converted using [sigmac](https://github.com/SigmaHQ/sigma) or used in native KQL with Sentinel.